zionericc/javaInventoryPoS/README.md

 ### Overview

-PoS Inventory Management Application made in Java using mySQL as database with Printer Integration (ESC/P).
+PoS Inventory Management Application made in Java using mySQL as database with ESC/P Printer Integration.
 XAMPP is used for handling the mySQL database using phpMyAdmin.
 JDBC is used to connect java to the database.

 This application has 6 main parts: